nycdotnet/TSqlFlex.SqlParser/README.md

 As of right now, only the tokenizer is working, but only for the most elementary of statements.

-Currently, the best way to see how it works is to use the tests.
+Currently, the best way to see how it works is to examine the [tests](https://github.com/nycdotnet/TSqlFlex.SqlParser/blob/master/TSqlFlex.SqlParser.Tests/TokenizerTests.cs "Tokenizer Tests").

 **example:**